 Spacing of twin shafts and shafts in a row is a free parameter.
 Tunnel shapes are the same but include the conventional arched back section.
 Dipping strata of variable thickness, depth and orientation relative to the excavation of choice are allowed.
 To be sure, the analysis is three-dimensional.
 An elastic-plastic material model based on associated rules of flow and an N-type yield condition for isotropic, transversely isotropic or orthotropic rock are used for all strata.
 Example analyses of shafts, winzes, raises, adits and cross-cuts from several hardrock and softrock mines illustrate the three step process including mesh plotting and plotting of selected results.
 The goal is to advance mine design technology for improved mine health and safety.
 A User Manual, software and other documentation are available at the website UT3PC.net.

-Numerical Modeling and Measurement of Casing Deformations of Shale Gas Wells in Longwall Chain Pillars under Deep Cover
+Shale Gas Well Casing Deformation in Longwall Chain Pillars under Deep Cover – Field Measurement and Numerical Modeling

 The integrity of shale gas wells in longwall chain pillars under the influence of longwall mining is a safety concern for both coal and gas operators.
 Previous modeling of gas wells under shallow depth has shown that FLAC3D model is capable of predicting longwall-induced stresses and deformations in gas well casings with reasonable accuracy.
 The predicted casing deformations can be verified by multi-finger caliper surveys.
 This study concerns the influence of longwall mining on eight shale gas wells in a shale gas well pad located in the chain pillars between two adjacent longwall panels under deep cover greater than 1,000 ft.
 FLAC3D modeling was performed to predict longwall-induced deformations in gas well casings based on site-specific mining and geological conditions.
 Small deformations less than 0.5 in were predicted in the intermediate casing, and very small casing deformations less than 0.15 in were predicted below 600 ft depth due to high abutment pressure and high frictional resistance along the weak bedding interfaces.
 After the first panel was mined, a 56-arm caliper survey was performed on one of the wells to measure the casing deformations in the intermediate casing.
 The predicted casing deformations were then compared with the measured deformations.
 The comparison indicated that the prediction was generally in good agreement with the measurement in terms of deformation locations and magnitudes.
 Findings from this study provide valuable information not only for stability assessment of shale gas wells in longwall chain pillars and but also for developing engineering guidelines to preserve casing integrity through adequate pillar and casing design.